IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Creator encodes diagnostic reports with multimedia content using FHIR DiagnosticReport resources.
 Each resulting DiagnosticReport resource also includes a default rendered report in the same DiagnosticReport resource, either as base64 encoded binary, or by reference using a URL.

-A Report Creator may support creating multiple renditions of the same multimedia report for different consumers (e.g., simple consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to studies inside the enterprise firewall).
+A Report Creator may support creating multiple renditions of the same multimedia report for different consumers (e.g., consumers that do not render the detailed multimedia contents on its own, or external consumers that do not have access to studies inside the enterprise firewall).

 A Report Creator stores the DiagnosticReport resources to Report Repositories, Report Readers, or Rendered Report Readers.